This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Therefore, we changed to processing materials that are as natural as possible.

-Days of trial and error continued at the Hina Doll Workshop.
+Days of trial and error continued at the Hina doll workshop.

 The warmth of the wood grain.

-The material is natural cedar wood.
 Some of the trees are over 30 years old.

 This is a popular Hina doll folding screen and display stand.

-However, at our Hina Doll Workshop, we never seek mass production or mass sales.
+At our Hina Doll Workshop, we never seek mass production or mass sales.

-Yes, that's what I was hoping for.
+That's what I came here hoping for.

 The atmosphere contains a lot of moisture which encourages the growth of trees.

-It is an old-fashioned Hina doll that generously brings out the warmth of wood.
+This is an old-fashioned Hina doll that generously brings out the warmth of wood.

 Appreciate the growth of our staff